 Answer: Yes you can keep the powder in a refrigerator for best preservation.
 No need to freeze powder.
-And you can use it for as long as you can afford it as it is top notch nutrition as well as potentially lessening autism symptoms and helping body and gut healing.
+And you can use it for as long as you can afford it as it is top-notch nutrition as well as potentially lessening autism symptoms and helping the body and gut healing.

 Answer: Social skills therapy groups, speech therapy, and inclusion in preschools (often with an aide or in a school for disabled kids like the one in Jaipur) is needed for socialization.
-Also therapy like RDI, ABA or other types can help.
+Also, therapy like RDI, ABA, or other types can help.
 Keep him busy and lower computer and screen access as this can worsen stims and isolation.
-Give him books, art lessons, music,crafts, sewing, etc— help try to teach him sports, etc. Give him chores to do at home and help him learn to do it.
+Give him books, art lessons, music, crafts, sewing, etc— help try to teach him sports, etc. Give him chores to do at home and help him learn to do them.
 None of this is easy but it helps.

 Q7.
 Please suggest what type of medical tests should I get for my autistic child?